ConcealNetwork/conceal-core/README.md

 # ConCeaL SENS3
- Work In Progress
- The Circle Team
+Work In Progress by The Circle Team

 For testing purposes only.